thisago/cligpt/readme.md

 - [`cligpt chat`][chatVideo]
 - [`cligpt prompt`][promptVideo]

-This is a Google Bard CLI application interface.
+This is a Free ChatGPT CLI application interface.

 Core libs used